Hephyrius/Binance-Triangular-Arbitrage-Bot/README.md

 ### This bot is intended to be a Proof-of-concept.
 The developer will not be responsible for Any losses that are made are as a result of using this tool.
 Understand the risks involved and Only invest amounts you are willing to lose.

+## The theory

+read a little about triangular arbitrage on [Investopedia](https://www.investopedia.com/terms/t/triangulararbitrage.asp)

 ## Requirements:
 [Binance Account](https://www.binance.com/?ref=25062167)